karivone/Delivisha-webapp/readme.rst

 Delivisha Web Application
 ###################

-Delivisha is a logistics application that allows users to track their packages and shipments.
+Delivisha is a logistics application that allows users to place their orders and track their packages and shipments.
 It is a web application that is built using the Codeigniter framework.
 It is a work in progress and is not yet ready for production.

 *******************